John Edwards: Senate tenure

+Edwards subsequently changed his mind about the war and apologized for that military authorization vote.
+Edwards also voted in favor of the Patriot Act.

 Among other positions, Edwards was generally pro-choice and supported affirmative action and the death penalty.
 One of his first sponsored bills was the Fragile X Research Breakthrough Act of 1999.
 He was also the first person to introduce comprehensive anti-spyware legislation with the Spyware Control and Privacy Protection Act.
 He advocated rolling back the Bush administration's tax cuts and ending mandatory minimum sentencing for non-violent offenders.
 Edwards generally supported expanding legal immigration to the United States while working with Mexico to provide better border security and stop illegal trafficking.

 Edwards served on the U.S. Senate Select Committee on Intelligence, the U.S. Senate Committee on Judiciary, and was a member of the New Democrat Coalition.

 Before the 2004 Senate election, Edwards announced his retirement from the Senate and supported Erskine Bowles, former White House Chief of Staff, as the successor to his seat; Bowles was defeated by Republican Richard Burr in the election.